 After visiting the mission head about a half-mile down the street and visit the state park, which is also free.
 This park has the only original building from the mission that still stands.
 It was used as Indian housing, so the state park has renovated it to show how their lives would have looked.
 The park is free, and I appreciated seeing how well they redid these rooms as it gave a real glimpse into the life of the native people living on the mission.

 Ice Cream at Marianne’s

 Before leaving, I would recommend heading over to Marianne’s and grabbing some Butter Brickle ice cream.
 They have so many flavors it is overwhelming, but they let you try whatever you like, and I guarantee you will find something to take with you on your drive.

 Since the first stop, tomorrow morning is in Santa Clara; I would recommend just driving to the Sunnyvale / Santa Clara area and finding a hotel.
 That way, the drive in the morning will be a lot more peaceful as you can just get up, grab a coffee, and be on your way.
 If you stay in Sunnyvale, then I would recommend Bonchon Chicken for dinner.

-Asian inspired fried chicken with only two flavors, soy garlic and spicy.
+Bonchon Chicken is an Asian inspired fried chicken place with only two flavors, soy garlic and spicy.
 I recommend half and half as both are great.
 Get the kimchi coleslaw to go with it.
 This spot has some of the best chicken I have ever had.